Curd Rice Recipe (Thayir Sadam)

 Curd rice served in a bowl.

-Yogurt rice is a staple in South Indian homes for everyday meals.
+This yogurt rice is a staple in South Indian homes for everyday meals.
 Each home has its own recipe.
-I am sharing the perfect curd rice recipe I learned from a neighbour during my Bangalore days.
+I am sharing the perfect curd rice recipe I learned from a neighbour during my days in Bangalore.

 Ingredients

-You will get all the ingredients to make this recipe at Indian grocery stores.
+You can find all the ingredients for this recipe at Indian grocery stores.

-Yogurt – For the best taste, use homemade plain yogurt (dahi, curd).
+• Yogurt (Dahi, Curd) – For the best taste, use homemade plain yogurt (dahi, curd).
 If not, buy dahi from an Indian store.
 Indian yogurt has a very mild sour taste that complements the taste of yogurt rice.

-Rice – I use Sona Masoori rice to make this recipe.
+• Rice – I use Sona Masoori rice to make this recipe.
 You can use any white rice.
-White rice can also replaced with brown rice, however, the amount of water used to cook the rice and the cooking time will differ.
+White rice can also be replaced with brown rice; however, the amount of water needed to cook it and the cooking time will differ.

-Pomegranate – Adding pomegranate seeds adds a nice crunch and slightly sweet taste.
+• Pomegranate seeds add a nice crunch and a slightly sweet taste.

 You can also top curd rice with fried cashews for extra crunch.